shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 Through identification, we will establish that the equations governing electromagnetism exactly are spacetime rotations to which is applied the exterior derivative.
 We thus interpret electromagnetism as a twist in spacetime.

-The equations obtained are the well-recognized expressions of the differential geometric formulation of Maxwell's equations.
-I slightly improve on the formulation to finally combine the expression of electromagnetism into a single equation.
+The present line of reasoning and derivation may feel more intuitive compared to the conventional approach of retroactively proving that expressing the electromagnetic tensor in a certain manner as a combination of 2-forms, followed by applying the Hodge operator and the exterior product, leads back to Maxwell's equations.

-The present line of reasoning and derivation may feel more intuitive compared to the conventional approach of retroactively proving that expression the the electromagnetic tensor in a certain manner as a combination of 2-forms, followed by applying the Hodge operator and the exterior product, leads back Maxwell's equations.
+The mathematical expressions obtained are the well-recognized expressions of the differential geometric formulation of Maxwell's equations.
+I finally further slightly improve on the conventional notation to combine the expressions into a single equation.

 The Equations of Mr. Maxwell
 ----------------------------

 .. {{{

-In a previous article, I derive from the 1865 Maxwell equations :ref:`the following expressions<the ordered equations>`:
+In a previous article, I present :ref:`the Maxwell equations of 1865` expressed with modern notations, and reoredered with the benefit of hindsight:

 .. rubric:: Inhomogenous Maxwell equations